 Pitney Bowes Inc. holds a non-exclusive license to publish and sell ZIP + 4[®] databases on optical and magnetic media.
-The following trademarks are owned by the United States Postal Service: CASS, CASS Certified, DPV, eLOT, FASTforward, First-Class Mail, Intelligent Mail, LACS^{Link}, NCOA^{Link}, PAVE, PLANET Code, Postal Service, POSTNET, Post Office, RDI, Suite^{Link}, United States Postal Service, Standard Mail, United States Post Office, USPS, ZIP Code, and ZIP + 4.
+These trademarks are owned by the United States Postal Service: CASS, CASS Certified, DPV, eLOT, FASTforward, First-Class Mail, Intelligent Mail, LACS^{Link}, NCOA^{Link}, PAVE, PLANET Code, Postal Service, POSTNET, Post Office, RDI, Suite^{Link}, United States Postal Service, Standard Mail, United States Post Office, USPS, ZIP Code, and ZIP + 4.
 This list is not exhaustive of the trademarks belonging to the Postal Service.

-Pitney Bowes Inc. is a non-exclusive licensee of USPS® for NCOA Link® processing.
+Pitney Bowes Inc. is a non-exclusive licensee of USPS® for NCOA^{Link®} processing.

-Prices for Pitney Bowes Software's products, options, and services are not established, controlled, or approved by $USPS^{\otimes}$ or United States Government.
-When utilizing $RDI^{^{TM}}$ data to determine parcel-shipping costs, the business decision on which parcel delivery company to use is not made by the $USPS^{\otimes}$ or United States Government.
+Prices for Pitney Bowes products, options, and services are not established, controlled, or approved by USPS[®] or United States Government.
+When utilizing RDI[TM] data to determine parcel-shipping costs, the business decision on which parcel delivery company to use is not made by the USPS[®] or United States Government.